BerbelStyle/PhoneCatalog/README.md

 ## HOW TO START USING THE APP

-To run the server, run `node app.js` in the /phones folder:
+To run the REST API, run `node app.js` in the /phones folder:

-Open [http://localhost:3001](http://localhost:3001) to view the server in the browser.
+Open [http://localhost:3001](http://localhost:3001) to view the server in the browser (although it contains nothing relevant).

 Then, open the /phonecatalog directory and run: